xiangao/reproducible-research/content/git/index.md

 * Issues = "Can you change this?"
 * Pull Requests = "I changed this.
 Do you want to use this change?"

-Here's the typical process for submitting a pull request.
+Here's the initial process for submitting a pull request.

-1. Go to the repository: `http://github.com/someone/repo`
+1. Go to the repository: https://github.com/amarder/reproducible-research
 2. Fork the repository (click the "Fork" button).
 This copies the repository to your GitHub account.
-3. Clone your version of it: `git clone https://github.com/username/repo`
+3. Clone your version of it: `git clone https://github.com/username/reproducible-research`
 4. Change things locally: `git branch`, `git  add`, `git  commit`
-5. Push the changes to your GitHub repository: `git  push`
+5. Push the changes to your GitHub repository: `git  push origin master`
-6. Go to your GitHub repository: `http://github.com/username/repo`
+6. Go to your GitHub repository: `http://github.com/username/reproducible-research`
 7. Click "New pull request"

 Admittedly, this is a lot of work for you.
 The advantage of this